krakan/checker/README.md

             ]
 ```

-The data file is named `Checker.json` and should be in `$HOME/.config/Checker/` on Linux and
+The data file is named `Plocka.json` and should be in `$HOME/.config/Plocka/` on Linux and
-`/sdcard/Android/data/se.jonaseel.checker/files` on Android.
+`/sdcard/Android/data/se.jonaseel.plocka/files` on Android.
 There may also be a
 `settings.json` in the same directory.
 The data file location on iOS needs to be decided.

 ### License

-This app and the Kivy library are both released under the MIT License; see the `LICENSE` file.
+This app, the Kivy library and the icons used are all released under the MIT License; see the
+`LICENSE` file.